-- Risks – there are no automatic guarantees that RI will necessarily produce large-scale, systems change.
-This may (not will) happen if small-scale changes are strategically and institutionally connected with each other for figuring out the next steps of co-constructing the adjacent possibles1 2 by amplifying what works and dampening what does not work in the current situation.
-This also amounts to a process of continuously re-assembling the social by deliberately creating learning actor networks — within and from which to initiate said small-scale social change and transitioning processes.
+- Disclaimer — there are no automatic guarantees that RI will necessarily produce large-scale, systems change.
+This may (not will) happen if the small-scale changes are strategically and institutionally connected with each other when figuring out how to amplify what works and dampen what does not work in the current situation.
+This, in turn, implies a continuous process of working with/in the (above) creative tension of actuality vs potentiality — indeed a fine balancing act to navigate throughout the entire research process.

 The Enkanini case was intentionally initiated as a TTDR case study.
 However, at the time of initiating the latter in 2011, RI not a well-developed PoC merely to be adopted & applied ‘as is’ by the researchers involved in this case study.
 On the contrary, it was something which had to figured out during the multiple interactions with the social actors in their informal settings and networks.
 On reflection, it was more of an (emergent) outcome — the result of a bottom-up Track 2 grounded theory building process — which can be briefly illustrated as follows: